HuinaLi/Practical-Collision-Attacks-on-Xoodyak/README.md

 ## Xoodoo Collision Analysis Tool Project Overview

-This project is a specialized toolset for analyzing collision attacks on the Xoodoo cryptographic algorithm.
-Xoodoo is a 384-bit permutation function used in cryptographic hash functions and eXtendable Output Functions (XOF).
+This project is a specialized toolset for analyzing collision attacks on the Xoodoo.
+Xoodoo is a 384-bit permutation  used in cryptographic hash functions and eXtendable Output Functions (XOF).
 This project implements differential trail search and collision pair search functionality for the Xoodoo algorithm.

 ## Main Features

 ### 1. Differential Trail Search
 - **Location**: `trail_search/`
-- **Function**: Search for differential trails in the Xoodoo algorithm, finding collision trails with specific numbers of active S-boxes
+- **Function**: Search for round-reduced Xoodoo differential trails, finding collision trails with specific numbers of active S-boxes
 - **Features**:
   - Supports 2-4 round Xoodoo differential trail search
   - Uses SAT solvers for constraint solving